Secured Credit Cards vs Unsecured Credit Cards

 5. How can a secured credit card help rebuild my credit history?

-Regular, on-time payments play an important role in helping build a good credit score.
-A secured credit cardholder who establishes a pattern of making regular, on-time payments can help build or rebuild – credit history.
+Regular, on-time payments are important to building good credit.
+A secured credit cardholder who establishes a pattern of making regular, on-time payments can help build or rebuild their credit.

-Once you’ve obtained the card and started making regular, timely payments, you may start to see that a secured card can help improve your creditworthiness over time, and demonstrate to future lenders that you are a responsible borrower.
+Once you’ve obtained the card, begun using it, started making regular, timely payments, you may see that a secured card can help improve your creditworthiness over time, and demonstrate to future lenders that you are a responsible borrower.

 6. Secured credit cards vs unsecured credit cards: Which should you choose?

-For people looking to build or rebuild their credit score, a secured credit card is a great tool to help you achieve that while also offering many of the same benefits as an unsecured credit card.
+If you're looking to build or rebuild your credit score, a secured credit card can be a great tool to help you achieve that while also offering some of the same benefits as an unsecured credit card.

 Before applying for a secured or unsecured credit card, consider the card’s terms and conditions carefully and be sure that the card aligns with your spending habits and goals.